The Bottom Line

 The Culture of Repair Project will take a political position relative to right to repair.
 Beyond that:

-The Project is intentionally and resolutely a non-partisan initiative.
+The Project is a non-partisan initiative.

 Repairing objects together allows for the possibility of seeing each other’s humanity.
+Showing up to repair together makes space for the profound personal, relational, and social possibility in that connection.

 Summing It All Up